 Theodore “Ted” Salamone, Certified Master Photographer

-Ted also operates 20/20 Photo & Video Studio, which has been the Exclusive Carolina Ballet Nutcracker photographer since 2009.
+Ted operates 20/20 Photo & Video Studio, which has been the Exclusive Carolina Ballet Nutcracker photographer since 2009.
+The studio focuses on commercial, performing arts, real estate, and portrait photography.
 He hires many PERC alums at 20/20, a great on-the-job training benefit for PERC students.

 Steve Rubin, PERC Alumni Photographer

 Steve Rubin has been involved with photography for over 30 years.
 He turned professional after associating with with PERC in 2010.
 Steve loves to do wedding and bridal portraits in particular.
 His forte is creating romantic, highly appealing imagery through a combination of unique, artistic lighting and elegant posing.
 Steve is easy going, with great a talent for making his clients comfortable and beautiful.

 Steve has always believed that natural settings are the best way to capture the beautiful love and emotions of spouses, couples, and families.
 He is highly experienced photographing families with children that have special needs or any physical handicaps.
 His ability to capture these exceptional images come from personal experience as a father of a child with special needs.

 Bekki started in photography at the age of ten, when she made a pinhole camera out of an oatmeal box and took a photograph of the playground at school.

 She learned to shoot with a Nikon D6006 SLR.
 From there she developed her own black and white photos and negatives in a darkroom in her basement.
 Since then, she has been through many cameras (Nikon mostly) while being a lifeling student of photography.

 During graduate school, she photographed weddings with a friend to help make a little extra money.
 Her latest projects include shooting and editing various yearbooks and photobooks.
 Bekki considers herself a portrait photographer as she loves photographing people.